 [This is a journal in ten sections, each covering two of the twenty original instalments.
 I’m reading two instalments at a time, then I write about them before reading on.
-So far I have read the first two instalments.]
+So far I have read the first ten instalments.]

 I and II – Chapters 1-7

-In some ways, the first chapter is one long set piece.
+The first chapter is one long set piece.
 The 48-year-old Dombey is at the centre of his own patriarchal universe, knowing that everything, and everyone, orbits around him.
 Or, rather, that it all revolves around ‘Dombey and Son’, an entity which, we soon realise, has always been his monomaniacal obsession.
 It shoulders aside all other concerns, leaving him a cold, brooding presence incapable of any normal human interactions.
 His sickly wife has just given birth to his first son, and this is literally all that matters.
 Before the death of his own father, he had been the ‘Son’ of Dombey and Son.
 Now the firm will be able to carry on as before.
 Human beings come and go—Fanny, his wife, is gone by the end of the first chapter—but Dombey and Son remains.

 The thing that gets shouldered aside most forcefully is love.
-We see it in this first chapter, in Dombey’s frankly appalling treatment of his five-year-old daughter.
+We see it in this first chapter, in Dombey’s frankly appalling treatment of his six-year-old daughter.
 She is an irrelevance, a failure on his wife’s part—Fanny gets a lot of criticism, which spreads as far as blame for not ‘trying’ to rally from the trauma of childbirth—because the Patriarchy doesn’t recognise daughters.
 Florence, the daughter, is terrified of Dombey, who generally doesn’t notice her unless somebody else points her out.
 Her mother’s death is the turning off of the one light in her life, because the other women in the house live by Dombey’s rules.
 Her aunt, Mrs Chick, is—what?
 Dombey’s staunch ally, or acolyte.
 Her own self-deluding vanity is that she provides the necessary sensitivity and feeling in the household, going so far as to ‘forgive’ Fanny for her failings—after all, she couldn’t help not being a Dombey.
 The new baby, she assures her brother, is ‘quite a Dombey.’
 The hapless Florence—no surprise here—is definitely not a Dombey.

 There’s another hovering female presence, Mrs Chick’s shabby-genteel friend Miss Tox.
 At first she seems to be exactly the simpering irrelevance Dombey takes her for—her apology to him as she offers a gift for Fanny is a set piece of squirming self-effacement.
 (Mrs Chick, ever the courtier, feels it necessary to interpret the meaning of this gift—‘one of those trifles which are insignificant to your sex in general—we have no business to expect they should be otherwise—but to which we attach some interest.’)
-But looking beyond Chapter 1 for a moment, we are shown that there is steely ambition lurking in her.
+But looking beyond Chapter 1 for a moment, we are shown that there is real ambition lurking in her.
 Miss Tox understands the Patriarchy’s rules, and she abides by them to the letter, but my God.
 I’ll come back to her later, because in Chapter 1 the self-promoting doctors have done their inadequate best for Fanny and she has ‘drifted out upon the dark and unknown sea that rolls round all the world.’
 Her young daughter—a ‘slight spar’ that Fanny had been clinging on to in Dickens’s (deliberately?) overwrought marine metaphor—is distraught.
 During all of this, from Dombey, nothing.
 Nothing, that is, beyond the sound of his loudly ticking watch, apparently competing with the one ticking in the waistcoat pocket of the top doctor called in to preside.
 Theirs, as we are coming to see, is a world of relentless competition.

 This is a Dickens novel, so in the next chapter it’s time for the introduction of other relationships, in particular a family that is the exact opposite of the Dombeys.
 Not Mrs Chick and her husband, whose married life is sketched in for us first.
 He has long ago given up, resorting to tunes and nonsense choruses—Mrs Chick scorns them as ‘rump-te-iddity, bow-wow-wow’—whenever her conversation veers off into Dombey talk.
 Which it does all the time.
 But the real set piece of Chapter 2 is the arrival of the Toodles.
 The mother, discovered by way of Miss Tox’s diligent under-cover efforts—it wouldn’t do for her to be seen as too pro-active—is to be the baby’s wet-nurse.
 But all the family arrive for the interview, including Mrs Toodles’ husband, sister, and five children.
 Mr T knows his place.
 When Dombey checks out with him about the legal niceties of the conditions of her service, he says that his wife is the one who’s ‘heard it,’ so he doesn’t need to.
 Theirs, clearly, is a household in which he does his job and she does the rest—he has two jobs, bringing in a wage and fathering children, and it seems to work for them.